 Penalties for someone who votes knowing that they have no right to do so may include:

-No. Advertising cannot be displayed inside or on the outside of a building used for a voting station.
-See section 152 of the Local Authorities Election Act.
+No. Campaigning is not allowed inside, outside or near a voting station.
+For more information see section 152 of the Local Authorities Election Act.

-If a count results in a tie, the Returning Officer will "draw a name from a hat".
+If a count results in a tie, the Returning Officer will write the names of those candidates in the tie on separate pieces of paper and will "draw a name from a hat".
 The name on the paper pulled from the hat is considered to receive one more vote.
-See section 99 of the Local Authorities Election Act.
+For more information see section 99 of the Local Authorities Election Act.

-Yes, but if that person has been convicted of an election offence (federal, provincial or local) within the past 10 years, they are not allowed to run in the election.
-Ineligibility to run in a local election is outlined in section 22 of the Local Authorities Election Act.
+Yes; however, if that person has been convicted of an election offence (federal, provincial or local) within the past 10 years, they are not allowed to run in the Election.
+Ineligibility to run in a local Election is outlined in section 22 of the Local Authorities Election Act.